Prem Watsa brings hope to RIM's restless shareholders

 "Prem is attracted to companies that are out of favor and unpopular with the market," said Todd Johnson, a portfolio manager at BCV Asset Management in Winnipeg, which holds Fairfax bonds.
 "He likely believes RIM is salvageable and that the market is unfairly punishing the stock now.

-His investing acumen has helped shares of Fairfax Financial, technically an insurer but also his investment vehicle, rise more than 100-fold in just over 25 years.
+His investing acumen has helped shares of Fairfax Financial (FFH.TO), technically an insurer but also his investment vehicle, rise more than 100-fold in just over 25 years.
 Watsa is chairman and CEO of Fairfax and controls its voting shares.

-Watsa's appointment to RIM's board was part of a head office shuffle in which Mike Lazaridis and Jim Balsillie gave up their shared chief executive role to Thorsten Heins, a company insider.

 RIM investors, who have watched their stock drop 84 percent in the last three years, sent the shares down sharply after the change in leadership was announced.